Python-GIS-book/site/source/part2/chapter-06/md/02-geometric-operations.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 Now we have two columns in our `GeoDataFrame` that contain geometries.
-By default, geopandas always uses the `geometry` column as a source for representing the geometries.
-However, we can easily change this with `.set_geometry()` method which can be used to tell geopandas to use another column with geometries as the geometry-source:
+By default, `geopandas` always uses the `geometry` column as an active geometry when e.g. reading data from a file.
+However, we can easily change the active geometry with `.set_geometry()` method which can be used to tell `geopandas` to use another column with geometries as the source for geometry data:
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}